 9% of teenagers share exact locations on social media.

-Well, with such an unlimited internet exposure, it is challenging for parents to keep their kids in line.
-However, parents can teach their kids regarding social engineering tactics wandering in the online world.
+Well, with such unlimited internet exposure, it is challenging for parents to keep their kids in line.
+However, parents can safeguard their kids to teach them regarding social engineering tactics wandering in the online world.